Our basic Wills start from £120 plus VAT

 If you do not make a Will, the rules of intestacy apply.
 This means the people who you wish to benefit from your estate could be left with nothing.
 The Rules of Intestacy (broadly speaking) are as follows:

-Your spouse will inherit the first GBP125,000 of your estate (everything you own at the date of your death) and your personal belongings.
-If there is more than GBP125,000 in your estate, your spouse has the benefit of half the balance for the rest of her/his life, with the other half going to your children when they reach 18.
+Your spouse will inherit the first GBP250,000 of your estate (everything you own at the date of your death) and your personal belongings.
+If there is more than GBP250,000 in your estate, your spouse will receive half the balance, with the other half going to your children (or grandchildren) when they reach 18.

 Your estate will go to your parents, or if your parents have died, then to your siblings and if they have died or you are an only child, your grandparents will inherit.
-If they have died, your estate goes to your uncles and aunts if any, and if not then your estate will go to the Crown.
+If they have died, your estate goes to your uncles and aunts if any (or their children), and if not then your estate will go to the Crown.